Malcom (footballer)

 He began his career at Corinthians, making his professional debut in 2014 and winning the 2015 Campeonato Brasileiro Série A. In January 2016, he transferred to Bordeaux, where he played 96 total games and scored 23 goals over the next two-and-a-half years.
 He signed for Barcelona for an initial fee of €41 million in 2018.
-A year later, he signed for Zenit for a fee of €40 million.
+A year later, he signed for Zenit Saint Petersburg for a fee of €40 million.
+Malcom helped Zenit win the Russian Premier League in each of the four seasons he was with them, netting 38 goals in 84 league games along the way.

 Club career

 Corinthians

 Born in São Paulo, Malcom began his career in the youth of his hometown club Corinthians.
 In early 2014, he starred in the side that came runners-up to Santos in the Copa São Paulo de Futebol Júnior.

 He was called by coach Mano Menezes into the first team and made his professional debut on 19 March 2014 in a Copa do Brasil first-round game away to Bahia de Feira, playing the last ten minutes of the 2–0 win in place of Jádson.
 Four days later he made his sole appearance of the Campeonato Paulista season, coming on around the same mark for Luciano in a 3–0 home win over Atlético Sorocaba.

 Malcom made his Campeonato Brasileiro Série A debut on 27 April 2014 as a substitute for Romarinho in a 2–0 home win over Flamengo.
 He scored his first professional goal on 18 September, opening a 1–1 draw with Chapecoense at Arena Corinthians.

 He was a regular first-team player during the 2015 Campeonato Brasileiro Série A championship campaign.
 He played a total of 70 games and scored ten goals during his tenure at the club.